hyperion-project/hyperion.ng/doc/development/SupportedPlatforms.md

 # Hyperion - Supported platforms
-Hyperion is currently suported on the following sets of configuration:
+The GitHub releases of Hyperion are currently supported on the following sets of configuration:
+> [!NOTE]
-> **_NOTE:_** Configurations tagged as unofficial are running in general, but are provided/maintained on a best effort basis.\
+> Configurations tagged as unofficial are running in general, but are provided/maintained on a best effort basis.\
-In case of problems, it is recommended checking with the wider Hyperion community (https://hyperion-project.org/forum/).
+> In case of problems, it is recommended checking with the wider Hyperion community (https://hyperion-project.org/forum/).

 ## Official
 | Hardware  | OS              | Version            | Screen-Grabber                          | Package                                                                       | Comments                           |